 Stability of the Atlantic Meridional Overturning Circulation: A Review and Synthesis

-Wilbert Weijer, Los Alamos National Laboratory, Los Alamos, NM, United States, Wei Cheng, Univ of Washington, Seattle, United States, Sybren S Drijfhout, Royal Netherlands Meteorological Institute, De Bilt, Netherlands, Alexey V Fedorov, Yale University, Earth and Planetary Sciences, New Haven, CT, United States, Aixue Hu, NCAR, Boulder, United States, Laura C Jackson, UK Met Office, Exeter, United Kingdom, Wei Liu, University of California Riverside, Riverside, CA, United States, Elaine McDonagh, National Oceanography Centre, Southampton, United Kingdom, Jennifer Mecking, University of Southampton, Southampton, United Kingdom and Jiaxu Zhang, University of Washington, CICOES, Seattle, United States
+Wilbert Weijer, Los Alamos National Laboratory, Los Alamos, NM, United States, Wei Cheng, Univ of Washington, Seattle, United States, Sybren S Drijfhout, Royal Netherlands Meteorological Institute, De Bilt, Netherlands, Alexey V Fedorov, Yale University, New Haven, United States, Aixue Hu, NCAR, Boulder, United States, Laura C Jackson, UK Met Office, Exeter, United Kingdom, Wei Liu, University of California Riverside, Riverside, CA, United States, Elaine McDonagh, National Oceanography Centre, Southampton, United Kingdom, Jennifer Mecking, University of Southampton, Southampton, United Kingdom and Jiaxu Zhang, University of Washington, CICOES, Seattle, United States

 Abstract: